 One factor that makes green tea keto-friendly is its flavonoids and caffeine.
 Together, they may increase fat oxidation and increase the metabolic rate (4).
 Compounds in green tea may also help mobilize fat for energy, which could be helpful on a keto diet when fat is your main energy source.

 How To Make Green Tea Taste Better Keto?

-If you are on a green tea keto fast, you must look for ways to make that perfect cup of green tea that feels like heaven.
+If you are on a green tea keto diet, you must look for ways to make that perfect cup of green tea that feels like heaven.
 After all, you are only going to consume a limited amount of calories, and so they need to taste good.

 Here are some tips that will make your green teas taste excellent:

 The time you steep your tea depends on the tea type and is important for the taste.
 You should steep your tea for 2-4 minutes so the flavor develops but doesn’t become too bitter.
 The steep time should match your water temperature.
 If the temperature is lower, steep for longer; if it’s higher, steep for less time.

 To make your tea taste good, the water should be between 160°F and 170°F. This is because if the water is too hot, the tea will taste bitter due to the tannins being released.
 Green tea tastes best when brewed at the correct temperature, which brings out its sweet and complex flavors without making it too bitter.

 After boiling the kettle, wait 5-10 minutes before using the hot water to steep your tea.
 This gives the water time to cool down to the right temperature which also ensures that water won’t ruin the taste of the tea.
 That said, don’t wait too long, or the water won’t be hot enough to extract the flavor and nutrients from the tea leaves.